This is a past event. Enquire to purchase the content and materials on demand.

 Recent figures show that 75% of all domestic abuse cases are closed early without the suspect being charged, and just 1.6% of rape allegations in England and Wales result in someone being charged.*

-Against this backdrop of policy, strategy, and challenges, we are pleased to announce our established and highly regarded bi-annual Tackling Domestic Abuse conference.
+Against this backdrop of policy, strategy, and challenges, we are pleased to announce our established and highly regarded bi-annual Tackling Domestic Abuse Digital Conference.

-Multi-agency panels and case studies, from, for example, the Police, NHS, children’s services, education, and community groups, will share best practice in joint working.
+Multi-agency panels and case studies, from the Police, NHS, children’s services, education, and community groups, will share best practice in joint working.
 We’ll spotlight in-depth perspectives from the victim’s viewpoint, and frontline.
 You’ll also hear, from specialist practitioners and expert panels, perspectives on vulnerable and diverse groups.

 *Report by HM Inspector of Constabulary